ryantaplin/docker-read-write-servlet/README.md

 - Setup Kubernetes and deploy docker containers under Kubernetes.

 # TODO - Read Servlet
-- ~~Apply database read mechanism to application.~~ (May need to be revisited with more advanced queries).
+- ~~Apply server.database read mechanism to application.~~ (May need to be revisited with more advanced queries).
 - Apply some logic to data pulled from data (unmarshalling/validation/manipulation)
-- Think about how to do database versioning and how this app will handle it.
+- Think about how to do server.database versioning and how this app will handle it.
 - ~~Create docker file for application using base JRE image.~~
 - ~~Deploy docker image successfully and get it successfully interact with MySQL container.~~
 - Setup Kubernetes and deploy docker containers under Kubernetes.